Venus: Orbit and rotation

+Orbit in respect to Earth

+Earth and Venus have a near orbital resonance of 13:8 (Earth orbits eight times for every 13 orbits of Venus).

+Therefore, they approach each other and reach inferior conjunction in synodic periods of 584 days, on average.
+The path that Venus makes in relation to Earth viewed geocentrically draws a pentagram over five synodic periods, shifting every period by 144°.
+This pentagram of Venus is sometimes referred to as the petals of Venus due to the path's visual similarity to a flower.

+When Venus lies between Earth and the Sun in inferior conjunction, it makes the closest approach to Earth of any planet at an average distance of 41 e6km.

+Because of the decreasing eccentricity of Earth's orbit, the minimum distances will become greater over tens of thousands of years.
+From the year 1 to 5383, there are 526 approaches less than 40 e6km; then, there are none for about 60,158 years.

+While Venus approaches Earth the closest, Mercury is more often the closest to Earth of all planets and to any other planet.
+Venus has been used as a waypoint for gravity assist maneuvers, which has been identified as a faster and economic way to travel to Mercury, the Sun, asteroids, Mars, Jupiter and beyond.

+Tidally Venus exerts the third strongest tidal force on Earth, after the Moon and the Sun, though significantly less.

 Observability

-To the naked eye, Venus appears as a white point of light brighter than any other planet or star (apart from the Sun).
+To the naked eye, Venus appears as a white point of light with a maximum apparent magnitude of −4.92 brighter than any other planet or star apart from the Sun, even when faintest during its transit with an apparent magnitude of −2.98.
 The planet's mean apparent magnitude is −4.14 with a standard deviation of 0.31.
-The brightest magnitude occurs during crescent phase about one month before or after inferior conjunction.
-Venus fades to about magnitude −3 when it is backlit by the Sun.
+The brightest magnitude occurs during the crescent phase about one month before or after an inferior conjunction.
+Venus fades to about magnitude −3 when it is backlit by the Sun, although the exact value depends on the phase angle.
 The planet is bright enough to be seen in broad daylight, but is more easily visible when the Sun is low on the horizon or setting.
 As an inferior planet, it always lies within about 47° of the Sun.

 Venus "overtakes" Earth every 584 days as it orbits the Sun.
 As it does so, it changes from the "Evening Star", visible after sunset, to the "Morning Star", visible before sunrise.
 Although Mercury, the other inferior planet, reaches a maximum elongation of only 28° and is often difficult to discern in twilight, Venus is hard to miss when it is at its brightest.
 Its greater maximum elongation means it is visible in dark skies long after sunset.
 As the brightest point-like object in the sky, Venus is a commonly misreported "unidentified flying object".